vitessio/website/content/en/docs/18.0/reference/vreplication/tablet_selection.md

 For VReplication, the server side default which determines the candidate types made available for potential selection as the source for a stream is set using the [`vttablet` `--vreplication_tablet_type` flag](../flags/#vreplication_tablet_type) (default value is `in_order:REPLICA,PRIMARY`).
 The target tablet will provide this value to the `TabletPicker` to determine the viable source tablet candidates.
-You can override this default on the client side using your workflow command's `--tablet_types` flag.
+You can override this default on the client side using your workflow command's `--tablet-types` flag.

-You can also specify an order of preference for the tablet types using the `in_order:` prefix in both the server and client flags.
-For example, `--tablet_types "in_order:REPLICA,PRIMARY"` would cause a replica source tablet to be used whenever possible and a primary tablet would only be used as a fallback in the event that there are no viable replica tablets available at the time.
+You can also specify that the tablet types should be used in the order of preference as listed in the `--tablet-types` flag using the `--tablet-types-in-preference-order` flag.
+For example `--tablet-types "REPLICA,PRIMARY" --tablet-types-in-preference-order` would cause a replica source tablet to be used whenever possible and a primary tablet would only be used as a fallback in the event that there are no viable replica tablets available at the time.

 {{< info >}}
 When using the [VTGate VStream API](../vstream/) you should instead migrate to using the new `TabletOrder` field in the [VStreamFlags](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamFlags) request object as usage of the "in_order" string hint will eventually be deprecated and removed.